 Enhanced Understanding

 Suppose you’re reading a research paper and you encounter a term you’re not familiar with.
-Instead of defaulting to an external dictionary or Google search, you can simply highlight the term and use Smart Lookup to get a quick definition along with additional context that could provide deeper understanding.
+Instead of defaulting to an external dictionary or Google search, you can highlight the term and use Smart Lookup to get a quick definition along with additional context that could provide a deeper understanding.

 Academic Writing